Emotional wellbeing and mental health support for children and young people

 How EWMH referrals will be managed

-From 3 February 2020, referrals for children and young people with emotional wellbeing and mental health difficulties, will be managed through Croydon's Single Point of Contact (SPOC).
+Referrals for children and young people with emotional wellbeing and mental health difficulties, will be managed through Croydon's single point of contact (SPOC).

 To help children and young people access the service that meets their needs, at the right time, CAMHS practitioners, alongside other multi-agency professionals, will receive and manage all new EWMH referrals.
 They will do this for all the emotional wellbeing and mental health services including:

 - Off the Record (OtR)

 EWMH referrals can be made by a wide range of agencies and professionals.
 For example; GPs, children's social care (CSC), schools, health providers and voluntary sector organisations.

 Before making a referral for EWMH support, you must get consent from the parent, carer or young person (if they're over 16).
 The only exception is if there’s an immediate risk of significant harm to a child or young person.

 In some cases, it may be necessary to direct the child or young person to a different service which best meets their needs.
 For example; NHS mental health services, voluntary sector counselling, early help and other signposting services.

 To report concerns, about the emotional wellbeing and mental health of a child or young person, you'll need to make an online referral.
 Only online referrals will be accepted.

 The child or young person needs to be living in Croydon, and registered with a Croydon GP.